GO4ME1/morgus-agent/PHASE_2_COMPLETE.md

 ```

 ### Plan in Parallel Phase
-Each Morgy creates a detailed mini-plan with steps, tools, risks, and alternatives.
+Each subtask is routed to the best MOE model, which creates a detailed mini-plan.

 ### Merge Phase
 ```